clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/Passive Reconnaissance.md

 | Lookup DNS TXT records | `dig tryhackme.com TXT`

 ## [DNSDumpster](https://dnsdumpster.com/)
-* DNS lookup tools, such as nslookup and dig, cannot find subdomains on their own.
+* DNS lookup tools, such as `nslookup` and `dig`, cannot find subdomains on their own.
-  * The domain being inspecting might include a different subdomain that can reveal much information about the target.
+  * The domain being inspecting might include a different subdomain that can reveal information about the target.
     * For instance, if `tryhackme.com` has the subdomains `wiki.tryhackme.com` and `webmail.tryhackme.com`, it is prudent to learn more about these two as they can hold a trove of information about the target.
     * There is a possibility that one of these subdomains has been set up and is not updated regularly.
     * Lack of proper regular updates usually leads to vulnerable services.
 * Consider using multiple search engines to compile a list of publicly known subdomains.
   * Should expect to go through at least tens of results to find interesting data.
   * Looking for subdomains that are not explicitly advertised, and hence it is not necessary to make it to the first page of search results.
   * Another approach to discover such subdomains would be to rely on brute-forcing queries to find which subdomains have DNS records.
 * To avoid such a time-consuming search, use an online service that offers detailed answers to DNS queries, such as DNSDumpster.
   * Searching DNSDumpster for `tryhackme.com` discovers the subdomain `blog.tryhackme.com`, which a typical DNS query cannot provide.
-  * DNSDumpster will return the collected DNS information in easy-to-read tables and a graph.
+  * DNSDumpster returns the collected DNS information in easy-to-read tables and a graph.
-  * DNSDumpster will also provide any collected information about listening servers.
+  * DNSDumpster provides any collected information about listening servers.
-  * Among the results, is a list of DNS servers for the domain.
+  * Among the results is a list of DNS servers for the domain.
-  * DNSDumpster also resolved the domain names to IP addresses and even tried to geolocate them.
+  * The domain names were resolved to IP addresses and DNSDumpster even tried to geolocate them.
-  * DNSDumpster also returned the MX records.
+  * DNSDumpster returned the MX records.
-    * Resolved all five mail exchange servers to their respective IP addresses and provided more information about the owner and location.
+    * All five mail exchange servers were resolved to their respective IP addresses and more information about the owner and location was provided.
   * DNSDumpster also returned TXT records.
   * Practically a single query was enough to retrieve all this information.
   * DNSDumpster will also represent the collected information graphically.

 ## [Shodan.io](https://www.shodan.io/)
 * When tasked to run a penetration test against specific targets, as part of the passive reconnaissance phase, a service like Shodan.io can be helpful to learn various pieces of information about the client’s network, without actively connecting to it.